Alain Morisod

 Alain Morisod (born 23 June 1949) is a Swiss musician and television producer, known for forming Sweet People who had a UK number 4 hit in 1980 with "Et Les Oiseaux Chantaient (And the Birds Were Singing)".

 Early life

 Morisod grew up with an older brother, Maurice, born 3 April 1946.
-He did also have another brother, Jean-Claude, born 23 October 1947, but he died only 4 days after being born.
+He also had another brother, Jean-Claude, born 23 October 1947, but he died only 4 days after being born.
 At the age of 9, Morisod lost his father, Jean, who was a butcher in the Geneva district, Saint-Gervais.
 Following the encouragement of his mother, Maguerite, he then learned to play the piano.
 He studied at the Institut Florimont between 1958 and 1968 and then went on to study in the Faculty of Law at the University of Geneva, from 1968 to 1970.
 He then went on to study at the Conservatoire de Musique and the Conservatoire Populaire, both in Geneva.